 Today is departure day.

 Our accommodation for this week is in The Yeti Lodge in the lovely alpine village of Argentière.
 The chalet has a sauna, hot tub and wonderful views of Mont Blanc.
 The bedrooms are twins, and occasionally single travellers may be asked to share a triple room.
 These will be either en suite or shared bathrooms depending on availability.
 The group also has the use of the comfortable lounge area which has a real fireplace, satellite TV & DVD and free WIFI.
 There is a secure underground car park, ski lockers and overnight ski boot warmers in the basement.
 All meals (breakfast, lunch, afternoon tea and three-course dinner) are included.
 One of the evenings you will eat out in the village of Argentière - this is included in the price.
 We will spend one night at the wonderful Grand St Bernard Monastery.
 The rooms are dormitory which is traditional in this type of mountain refuge.

-Included: Full-board accommodation, breakfast, picnic lunch and dinner, in a 2* hotel or chalet, based on shared accommodation (based on twin or occasionally triple rooms possibly with a shared bathroom) plus one night in dormitory accommodation at the Grand St Bernard Monastery.
+Included: Full-board accommodation, breakfast, picnic lunch and dinner, in a 2* hotel or chalet, based on twin or triple rooms, plus one night in dormitory accommodation at the world famous Grand St Bernard Monastery.
 One night eating out in Argentière.
 It includes the services of a qualified International Mountain Leader.
 The price also includes all your equipment hire; you require snowshoes, poles, snow shovel, probe and avalanche transceiver.